rule

 Text 9

-Within [the wood] having entered assuming its various qualities of being dormant, manifest, tiny and large, accepts the same way the entity transcendent the qualities to the body [see also 3.24: 6, 4.9: 7, 10.37: 10-11, 10.46: 36].
+Lodged within [the wood] assumes fire [upon ignition] its various dormant qualities that manifest as tiny or large etc. The same way assumes the spirit soul the qualities belonging to the body [see also 3.24: 6, 4.9: 7, 10.37: 10-11, 10.46: 36].
+(Vedabase)

 Text 10

-That which with this body constructed by the modes is tied to that samsâra that for sure is of the Original Person [see B.G.
-8: 4], is this entity alive cut loose by the knowledge of the Soul.
+That what, with this body that was formed by the modes, is tied to the samsāra ocean of matter which belongs to the Original Person [see B.G.
+8: 4], is what is called the living entity of which the ties of attachment are cut by the knowledge of the Soul.
+(Vedabase)

 Text 11